 3- Three-year action plan - Strengthen the engagement towards Climate Change and keep reducing the emissions 3-2.
-Community and bus inesses: support low carbon behaviours and circular economy 3-2.6.
-Engage the comm 3-2.6.
-Engage the community and businesses in the carbon footprint reduction 3-2.6.1.
-Organise the Cli 3-2.6.1.
+Community and bus 3-2.
+Community and businesses: support low carbon behaviours and circular economy 3-2.6.
+Engage the comm unity and businesses in the carbon footprint reduction 3-2.6.1.
 Organise the Climate Change biennial Description The Climate Change Advisor will organise the Climate Change biennial in collaboration with appropriate stakeholders.
 This event aims to increase the awareness, understanding and engagement of Climate Change by the community.
 Project management Climate Change Advisor - Mélanie Barthe Communication managers Time frame 2021 - ongoing Key Performance Indicator The first biennial is held in 2021.